 In January 2020, our sponsor purchased 5,000,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.005 per share.
 Subsequently, in February 2020, we declared a dividend of 0.15 share for each outstanding share, resulting in 5,750,000 shares being issued and outstanding.
-In July 2020, our sponsor sold 82,500 founder shares to Nomura for a purchase price of approximately \$0.005 per share.
+In [] 2020, our sponsor sold 92,500 founder shares to Nomura for a purchase price of approximately \$[] per share.
 The following table presents the number of shares and percentage of our common stock owned by our initial stockholders before and after this offering.
 The post-offering numbers and percentages presented assume that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 750,000 founder shares and that there are 25,650,000 shares of our common stock, consisting of (i) 20,650,000 shares of our Class A common stock and (ii) 5,000,000 shares of our Class B common stock, issued and outstanding after this offering.

 Number of Shares Approximate Percentage of Outstanding Common Stock

 Name and Address of Beneficial Owner (1) Beneficially Owned Before Offering After Offering

-Lionheart Equities, LLC (our sponsor) (2) 5,667,500 98.6% 20%
+Lionheart Equities LLC (our sponsor) (2) % %

-Ophir Sternberg (2) 5,667,500 98.6% 20%
+Ophir Sternberg (2) % %

-Trevor Barran 0 0% 0%
+Trevor Barran %

-Paul Rapisarda 0 0% 0%
+Paul Rapisarda %

-Mark Walsh 0 0% 0%

-Steven Berrard 0 0% 0%

-Aman Kapadia 0 0% 0%

-All directors, director nominees and executive officers as a group (6 individuals) 5,667,500 98.6% 20%
+All directors, director nominees and executive officers as a group ([] individuals) % %

-\ Less than one percent.
+^{} Less than one percent.

-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 4218 NE 2nd Avenue, Miami, Florida 33137. - (2) These shares represent the founder shares held by our sponsor, 750,000 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
-Ophir Sternberg, our Chairman, President and Chief Executive Officer, is the member of our sponsor.
+- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 4218 NE 2nd Avenue, 2nd Fl., Miami, Florida 33137. - (2) These shares represent the founder shares held by our sponsor, 750,000 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
+Ophir Sternberg, our Chairman and Chief Executive Officer, is the sole managing member of Lionheart Capital LLC, the sole managing member of our sponsor.
 Consequently, Mr. Sternberg may be deemed the beneficial owner of the founder shares held by our sponsor and has sole voting and dispositive control over such securities.
 Mr. Sternberg disclaims beneficial ownership over any securities owned by our sponsor in which he does not have any pecuniary interest.